isomerpages/iras-taxacademy/pages/contact-us.md

       - phone: ""
       - email: ""
-      - other: <a href="https://forms.gle/XNroaGguydKpDCyx6">To get updates on Tax Academy’s programmes and event join our mailing list now.</a>
+      - other: <a href="https://forms.gle/XNroaGguydKpDCyx6">To get updates on Tax Academy’s programmes and events join our mailing list now.</a>
     title: Join  Mailing List
 ---